CtrlK

 Distinctiveness Conflict Risk

-Clear niche focused specifically on HR/employment documentation.
-The specific document types (employment contracts, offer letters, HR policies) create distinct triggers unlikely to conflict with general document or legal skills.
+Clearly occupies a distinct niche around HR/employment documentation.
+The specific document types (employment contracts, offer letters, HR policies) and domain (legal best practices for employment) make it unlikely to conflict with general document or legal skills.

 3 / 3